NikhilDasari076/Sentiment-Analysis-on-Restaurant-Reviews/README.md

 **Models**

-We use the following machine learning models:
+ Used the following machine learning models:

 **Logistic Regression**: A simple yet effective model for binary classification tasks.